EmanueleLM/DocumentsManagementService/README.md

   ```

-### 1.4 Containers in 'max availability mode'
+### 1.4 Containers in 'high availability mode'
-When a service faces an unexpected error, usually it terminates.
-If we want that the service restarts automatically, we need to use a dedicated service: one of the most used is 'forever'.
-In order to enable the feature, you have to install 'forever' with npm, and modify the 'package.json' file of the service you want to dockerize, by adding/modifying the section 'scripts' in the following way:
+When a node service faces an unexpected error (something you cannot handle with a try-catch), usually it terminates: if you are unlucky, yes, your server terminates.
+If you want the server restarts automatically, you need to use a dedicated service/daemon that restarts things that break up: one of the most used is 'forever' (there are many others, just google 'node.js restart automatically').
+To enable the feature, you have to install 'forever' with npm, and modify the 'package.json' file of the service you want to dockerize, by adding/modifying the section 'scripts' with the following code:
 ```
   "scripts": {
     "start": "forever --minUptime 5000 --spinSleepTime 3000 batch_server.js"
   }
 ```

 We have specified that the batch server will be restarted after every 5 seconds if something bad occurs that terminates it.
 Pretty simple, uh?
 You can use it with every service you want, even the database.

 ## Miscellanea

 ### 2.1 Useful Docker commands (shell Windows/Linux)
-Open a shell, make sure Docker is running, and launch one of the following commands:
+Spawn a shell, make sure Docker is running, and launch one of the following commands:

 List of Docker images:
 ```